Island in Space

 We finally saw our home planet as it is.
 No escaping the visible fact we live on a ball.
 The photo also gave new credence and impetus to that old saying what goes round comes round.
 One-sided, narrow thinking slowly began giving way.
 Great thinkers from diverse fields - such as Kuhn, McLuhan, Fuller, and Bohm - began creating a new language to help describe such holistic concepts as global village, geodome, paradigm, and holomovement.

 It’s almost forty years since that first photo of earth.
 During this time, ingenious new tools like computers and the World Wide Web have emerged to further catalyze this budding consciousness of the greater whole.
-And yet such tools have always been available through the ages.
-For example, Mandalas, Labyrinths, and Medicine Wheels are all designed to help us perceive and live life holistically.
+A

 TED Media Director June Cohen states this well: The newest digital technologies are returning us to the most ancient form of media — one in which a natural order is restored; our individual stories take center stage, with the rest of the world as a backdrop.